alayor/cdk_lambda_deployer_js/README.md

 * _functionsRelativePath_: This property tells CLD where to find the functions that will be the source of the lambda functions.

-* _functionFileName_: This property tells cld what file names inside the functionsRelativePath will be considered to be lambda functions source code.
+* _functionFileName_: Default: 'function.js'.
+This property tells cld what file names inside the functionsRelativePath will be considered to be lambda functions source code.
 Note: Only one file will be deployed to the lambda function.

 * _libsRelativePath_: This property tells CLD where the files are located for the lambda layers.
 You can use this for you project libraries.